ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 Here $n_0$ is the bulk density, $g(\vec{r})$ is the PDF and
 $\mathrm{d}N(\vec{r})$ is the average number of particles in the volume $\mathrm{d}\vec{r}$.
-The PDF is can be written so that it is a function of the vectors between atoms.
-In this case the pair distribution function tells us the average number of particles in the shell volume
+The PDF is can be written so that it is a function of the distance between atoms.
+In this case the PDF tells us the average number of particles in the shell volume
 $4 \pi r^2 \mathrm{d}r$ from a distance $r = \vert \vec{r} \vert$ of an atom.

 ```math
 n_0 g(r) 4 \pi r^2 \mathrm{d}r = \mathrm{d}N(r)
 ```

-Now the PDF is a function of distance and
-$\mathrm{d}N(r)$ is the average number of particles in the shell volume
+Where $\mathrm{d}N(r)$ is the average number of particles in the shell volume
 $4 \pi r^2 \mathrm{d}r$.
 The PDF can be written as a sum of delta functions.